pymc-devs/pymc-examples/myst_nbs/time_series/AR.myst.md

 +++ {"ein.tags": ["worksheet-0"], "slideshow": {"slide_type": "-"}}

-This generative process is quite straight forward to implement in PyMC3:
+This generative process is quite straight forward to implement in PyMC:

 ```{code-cell} ipython3
 ---